 How do you find property line markers?

-One remedy to this is to find the plot plan of your yard or your property.
-This plat survey shows you exactly where the land developer or inspector drove the land surveying corner markers into the ground.
+One remedy to this is to find the plat of your yard or your property.
+This boundary survey shows you exactly where the land developer or inspector drove the land surveying corner markers into the ground.
 It also shows you where the easements for various utilities and various city property are located in relation to your own property survey markers.
 Once you have a rough idea of where the property line marker will be located, it is simply a matter of metal detecting around the corner and finding the piece of steel.
 If the rebar happens to look damaged or like it may have been altered somehow, it may be important to double-check where the exact property lines are with a professional land surveyor.

-Metal Detectors and Surveyors
+Metal Detectors and Land Surveyors

 Professional Land Surveyors